TamasNeumer/Ph03nix-InterviewPrep/Java/Maven/Maven.md

 - Test-scoped dependency
   - A test-scoped dependency is a dependency that is available on the classpath only during test compilation and test execution
   - `<scope>test</scope>` to mark it as a test-scope dependency!
+- Note that your dependencies are not compiled into your project upon `mvn install`!
+For this use the [Assembly Plugin](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html)

 #### Customizing a Maven project
 - Adding informative stuff